Soul dualism: Inuit

-Ural
+Kongo

+In traditional Bakongo religion, every Kongo person has a "dual soul-mind," called mwèla-ngindu that allows them to exist in the physical world (Nseke) and the spiritual world of the ancestors (Mpémba).
+The rotation of the sun marks the different seasons of a Kongo person's life as they transition between the four moments of life: conception (musoni), birth (kala), maturity (tukula), and death (luvemba).
+The right side of the body is also believed to be male, while the left side is believed to be female, creating an additional layer to the dual identity of Kongo people.

+Uralic peoples

-The concept of more kinds of souls can be found also in Finnish paganism.
+The concept of more kinds of souls can be found also in the mythologies of several Uralic peoples.
 See notion of shadow-soul (being able to depart freely the body), e.g. íz in Hungarian folk beliefs.
-The concept of a dualistic shadow-soul called itse, related to the Hungarian conception, is also part of Finnish and general Baltic-Finnic folklore.
+The concept of a dualistic shadow-soul called itse, related to the Hungarian conception, is also part of Finnish and other Finnic mythologies.
 The Estonian soul concept has been approached by several authors, some of them using rather complex frameworks.